John Howard (NIOSH director): National Institute for Occupational Safety and Health

-A shift in focus

-Under Dr. Howard, NIOSH shifted its research efforts to focus on emerging technologies.
+Under Howard, NIOSH shifted its research efforts to focus on emerging technologies.
 Howard sought practical applications for the new research.
 This included an initiative called "research-to-practice" (r2p) to ensure that NIOSH's findings would turn into practices and products that would ultimately benefit workers.
 He directed research on mining, nanotechnology, job stress, and ergonomics.
 Howard summarized the adjustments the Institute needed to make:

 Howard expanded the National Occupational Research Agenda (NORA) instituted by his predecessor, Dr. Rosenstock, using it as a vehicle to work toward the institute's updated aims.

-World Trade Center responders

 John Howard was appointed by President George W. Bush to be a special coordinator to handle the medical issues afflicting 9/11 rescue workers, specifically those at the World Trade Center site.
 Howard introduced the World Trade Center (WTC) Medical Monitoring and Treatment Program, which offered medical help and screening to emergency workers.
-With the enactment of the James Zadroga 9/11 Health and Compensation Act, Howard in 2011 became Administrator of the World Trade Center Health Program.
+With the 2011 enactment of the James Zadroga 9/11 Health and Compensation Act, Howard became Administrator of the World Trade Center Health Program.

-Approach

 As a public health administrator, Howard was admired for his ability to collaborate effectively, even with adversarial parties.
 He was noted for the tone of "openness and cooperation" he set and for listening to and seeking input from all available stakeholders.

-Removal from NIOSH

-As Dr. Howard's 6-year term approached its close, Centers for Disease Control and Prevention (CDC) director Julie Gerberding met with him to inform him that he would not be reappointed.
+As Howard's 6-year term approached its close, Centers for Disease Control and Prevention (CDC) director Julie Gerberding met with him to inform him that he would not be reappointed.
 His term ended on July 14, 2008, in a "controversial decision that brought criticism from safety and health stakeholders".
-He completed his term and began serving as a temporary senior advisor to the CDC director.
+He completed his term and began serving as a temporary legal advisor to the CDC director.
 NIOSH associate director Christine Branche, Ph.D., served as acting director in Dr. Howard's place.

-Reappointment at NIOSH

 On September 3, 2009, HHS Secretary Kathleen Sebelius announced Howard's reappointment as director of NIOSH and World Trade Center Programs coordinator for HHS.
-In 2016, Howard became the first person to be appointed to a third 6-year term as NIOSH director.
+In 2016, Howard became the first person to be appointed to a third 6-year term as NIOSH director and received a fourth 6-year appointment in 2021.